joelwilliam2005/cs50w_projects/README.md

 # CS50W Projects

 Welcome to my CS50W Projects repository!
 This repository contains the projects I completed as part of the HarvardX CS50W: Web Programming with Python and JavaScript course.
-Each project showcases different aspects of web development, including HTML, CSS, JavaScripta and Django.
+Each project showcases different aspects of web development, including HTML, CSS, JavaScript and Django.

 ## Table of Contents